 Claude McKirby, Southern Suburbs Co-Principal for Lew Geffen Sotheby’s International Realty, cautions that when compiling their applications, buyers should always bear in mind that loan approval ultimately depends on two key factors: a good, proven credit record and being able to afford the monthly instalments.

-“Applicants should not underestimate the affordability aspect as banks evaluate not only current circumstances but also future viability and, in some instances, being too “credit-worthy” can negatively impact the outcome.
+“Applicants should not underestimate the affordability aspect as banks evaluate not only current circumstances but also future viability and, in some instances, being too “credit-worthy” can negatively impact the application outcome.

 “A prospective buyer who has high credit facilities but does not utilise them is cause for concern as affordability could be significantly impacted by the use of the available credit, especially if business and personal expenses are not completely separate."